Vaccine Theory for Dummies

 It is a “great art” or an “empirical understanding” of wine and vaccines.

-Now let’s say that “wine is a modified (or enhanced, or enriched) grape juice”.
+Now let' say that “wine is a modified (or enhanced, or enriched or adapted to storage in oak barrels) grape juice.
 Can it be accepted as scientific explanation of wine?
 Nope it is useless and it is meaningless.

 It is not the case with vaccines.
 The statement that “vaccine is modified (or weakened, or attenuated) virus“ does have sense.
 If wine had been given to us by gods or extracted as mineral from wine-mines – there would be a controversy whether wine is modified grape juice or is it some other staff, rancid Coca-Cola for instance.
 This question would be ultimately answered when people learn to make wine with their own hands.